szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1686:** Make Life-Stealer +4 a more powerful cursed weapon (requires mod to make it available, such as UB)

-This component doesn't make the weapon available.
-Mods such as Unfinished Business, which gives it to Artemis Entreri in Bodhi's Lair can give you access to this.
-So essentially this component makes the dagger a bit of a SoA powerhouse sort of similar to Blackrazor.
-Here's the changes:

-- BAM changed so its gem on the hilt looks green, like Artemis Entreri's dagger.
-- Description changed to something different from Soultaker dagger.
-- Gleams red
-- Changes of draining levels is now 18%, and it drains 2 levels.
-Recover 1d6 HP plus 10% of your max health upon draining levels.
-- 1 HP drained per hit; 3 HP when wielded by vampires
+This component overhauls the unused Life-Stealer +4 dagger, turning it into a powerful cursed weapon.
+Note this does not add the weapon to the game; a mod like Unfinished Business is required to obtain it.

+- **Appearance**: The dagger's appearance is changed to resemble Artemis Entreri's iconic green-gemmed dagger, and it now gleams red.
+- **On Hit**: Drains 1 HP (3 HP if the wielder is a vampire) with 18% chance to drain 2 levels, healing the wielder for 1d6 HP + 10% of their max HP.
-- Targets killed while wielding this weapon grant the wielder +1 Strength, +1 Dexterity, 6 HP regenerated over 1 round, and 3 seconds where your HP cannot go below 1.
+- **On Kill**: Grants the wielder +1 STR, +1 DEX, 6 HP regeneration over 1 round, and prevents their HP from dropping below 1 for 3 seconds.
-- Grants 50% resistance to cold and electricity
-- Inflicts a -50% penalty to fire
-- Infravision
+- **Passive Effects**:
-- Character's alignment becomes Chaotic Evil
-- Immunity to death magic and level drain
+  - Grants +50% Cold/Electricity Resistance, -50% Fire Resistance, Infravision, and immunity to death magic and level drain.
-- 1 HP regenerated every 2 rounds
+  - Regenerates 1 HP every 2 rounds.
+- **Curse**:
+  - Changes the wielder's alignment to Chaotic Evil.
-- Cannot be healed by any of the spells in the Cure Wounds family, Heal, and similar, as well as vanilla healing potions.
+  - The wielder cannot be healed by most conventional healing spells or potions.
-- Cursed, can only be removed with a Remove Curse spell
+  - Can only be unequipped with a Remove Curse spell.

 **Component 1530:** Moderate the inexplicably double damage magical throwing daggers do, to not make them the obvious choice all the time to maximize damage